AI/ML Projects

 Click to view the paper

-Research and compare the two models for phishing URL detection, namely Phishing Websites Classification using Hybrid SVM and PDRCNN: Precise Phishing Detection with Recurrent Convolutional Neural Networks.
+Compare the two models for phishing URL detection, namely Phishing Websites Classification using Hybrid SVM and PDRCNN: Precise Phishing Detection with Recurrent Convolutional Neural Networks.

 • Group leader